 6.7 String termination [CJM]

 The vulnerability as described in ISO/IEC 24772-1 subclause 6.7 does not apply to SPARK, because strings are not delimited by a termination character.
-SPARK programs that interface to any language that use null-terminated strings and manipulate such strings directly should apply the vulnerability mitigations recommended for that language.
+SPARK programs that interface to any languages that use null-terminated strings and manipulate such strings directly should apply the vulnerability mitigations recommended for that language.

 6.8 Buffer boundary violation [HCB]